mkoepf/ghcrctl/README.md

 ## Usage

-All commands use the `owner/image[:tag]` format, where owner is automatically detected as user or organization.
+Most commands use the `owner/package` format, where owner is automatically detected as user or organization.
+Some commands like `list packages` take just `owner`.

 ### Authentication